tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 None of the proposed interfaces is subject to change in future versions of Unicode; each relates to the guaranteed-stable subset.
 Just sayin'.

-None of the proposed interfaces allocates.
+None of the proposed interfaces allocates or throws, unless the user supplies a throwing `ErrorHandler` template parameter to `utf_iterator`.

 The proposed interfaces allow users to choose amongst multiple convenience-vs-compatibility tradeoffs.
 Explicitly, they are: